Kitchens can collect a lot of clutter. Save space (and a little sanity) with these genius kitchen storage ideas.

 “Most drawer organizers come in dimensions that are multiples of 3 inches (3×3, 3×6, 3×9, 6×6, 6×12, etc.),” says Mindy.
 “If you have leftover space in a drawer, use museum putty on the bottom of drawer organizers to keep them fixed in place so they won’t slide around when the drawer is in motion.
 This technique allows you to use leftover inches in the negative space on the outside of the organizers for storing slimmer items.”

-When it comes to kitchen storage, you can consider us at Taste of Home experts.
+When it comes to kitchen storage, you can consider us experts at Taste of Home.
 We have ample experience reorganizing our kitchens to fit our overflowing spice racks and jam-packed countertops.
 After all, you can’t store a huge Ninja Creami and a collection of the best stainless steel without a little organizational finesse!
-Most of the picks on this list were tested by editors in their own homes, ensuring that they’re attractive, useful and—above all—high quality.
+Most of the picks on this list were tested by editors in their own homes, ensuring that they’re attractive, useful and—above all—high-quality.